 To shed light on this potential Tenant expense at the end of your Lease Term, here are some important things that you, your CFO, CTO and IT Managers need to know…

-#1 – Cabling Removal Costs in Boston: In Boston, our 100% Tenant Rep colleague, Debra Stevens, reports that a Tenant’s expense to demo and remove IT Network Cabling there could run $0.50 to $1.75 per rentable square foot (“RSF”) of the Tenant’s space.
+#1 – Cabling Removal Costs in Boston: In Boston, our 100% Tenant Rep colleague, Hank Amabile, reports that a Tenant’s expense to demo and remove IT Network Cabling there could run $0.50 to $1.75 per rentable square foot (“RSF”) of the Tenant’s space.
 But it’s really about the vendor/subcontractor’s time to accomplish the task.
-She figures on $100 per hour for Union labor plus $0.65/SF or Non-union labor at $75 per hour and $0.50/SF.
+He figures on $100 per hour for Union labor plus $0.65/SF or Non-union labor at $75 per hour and $0.50/SF.
 Some US markets simply quote $100 per hour, without the per RSF add-on cost.

 #2 – Demo in Denver: By comparison, Landlords’ Agents in Denver estimate $0.50 to $1.00/RSF for IT cabling demo and removal.
 A Cabling Vendor and an Electrician recently quoted me $0.21/RSF ($1,160) and $0.36/RSF ($2,000) for a 5,600 RSF office space configured thusly: